Ylvauk/git-intro/readme.md

 **Follow Up**

 If you've worked with track changes in Microsoft Word, then you're familiar with part of what Git does.
 Track changes will track any changes (inserted text, deleted text, etc) to a document.
-It will mark those changes by highlighting them in red or green.
+Git can show *differences* between the current version and the previous version in something called a `diff` (command: `git diff`).
+A `diff` will show what has been added in green text or highlighting, while displaying the things removed in red.

 Git does this and a lot more.
 For example, if you and your coworker are writing a memo in Microsoft Word and using track changes, how do you keep track of which version is the final version (yours or your coworker's)?
 One common solution to this is to make a copy of the memo and add your initials to the file name, along with the date and time so you can keep track of different versions of the memo.
 Someone then has to manually add any changes you make to their version, or vice versa.